 If warranted, the Region can develop a unique inspection plan or modify the existing site inspection program to examine the root cause and corrective actions for any potential technical and/or design issues, and readiness to return the plant to full operational status.
 Specific areas of inspection will be dictated by the circumstances causing the extended shutdown and may change in focus or scope as shutdown activities progress.
 Inspection activities commensurate with the applicable Column of the Action Matrix should be utilized to the maximum extent possible.
 When developing and modifying the inspection plan, the Region should use the baseline inspection procedures in accordance with IMC 2515, “Light Water Reactor Inspection Program Operations Phase,” to the extent they are practical based on plant conditions, the availability of samples, and anticipated plant activities.
 The inspection plan can include status of ongoing and completed inspection activities related to the extended shutdown as well as future inspection activities given the current schedule and known circumstances at the time that the inspection report is developed.

 Although some samples may not be inspected because of plant conditions, the intent of the baseline inspection program may still be met without an increase of inspection resources by performing alternate inspections.
 Inspection samples and hours specifically related to operations may need to be decreased because of plant conditions, while hours and samples may be increased in the areas of problem identification and resolution and refueling/outage activities.
 If the inspection sample size must be reduced, guidance of Section 08.04 of IMC 2515 shall be followed.
-Additionally, inspections listed in IMC 2515 can be performed with Regional Administrator approval in accordance with IMC 2515.
+Additionally, inspections listed in IMC 2515 Appendix C, “Special and Infrequently Performed inspections,” can be performed with Regional Administrator approval in accordance with IMC 2515.
 Opportunities for completing the baseline inspection by performing alternate inspections shall be included in the inspection plan.
 If re-allocation of the baseline inspection is necessary for a particular shutdown, the Director, DRO/NRR (or designee), will concur with the inspection plan.

 An area that might warrant inspection is the operational readiness of the licensee for reactor restart.
 Because the length of the outage can present challenges to the licensee’s operational readiness, the number of units at the site is one variable that should be considered when assessing operational readiness.
 For example, a dual unit site may rotate operators between the shutdown plant and the operating plant while single unit site operators have no such opportunities to maintain their operational knowledge and skill and have a greater challenge of maintaining operational readiness.
 Equipment upgrades and maintenance, procedure updates, facilities maintenance, and the status of the corrective action program should be considered as potential areas for additional inspection.
 Ensuring the licensee has maintained safety-related equipment current by incorporating the latest vendor bulletins and other important information into plant procedures could be another area for additional inspection during an extended shutdown because some of these systems may not be required during a shutdown.
 The Region should also consider other opportunities for inspection not explicitly listed in this IMC when modifying the inspection plan.
 If the circumstances require a unique inspection that is not currently documented in an inspection procedure, the inspection plan must be of sufficient detail for the inspectors to meet the clearly defined inspection objectives.
-The need for a new inspection procedure or temporary instruction to be created and issued in accordance with IMC 0040, “,” should be considered if the shutdown is generic in nature and may apply to other operating reactors.
+The need for a new inspection procedure or temporary instruction to be created and issued in accordance with IMC 0040, “Preparation, Revision, Issuance, and Ongoing Oversight of NRC Inspection Manual Documents,” should be considered if the shutdown is generic in nature and may apply to other operating reactors.